Abd Allah ibn al-Zubayr: Military career

-As a child, during the reign of Caliph Umar in 636, Ibn al-Zubayr may have been present with his father at the Battle of the Yarmuk against the Byzantines in Syria.
-He was also present with his father in Amr ibn al-As's campaign against Byzantine Egypt in 640.
+As a child, during the reign of the second Rashidun caliph Umar in 636, Ibn al-Zubayr may have been present with his father at the Battle of the Yarmuk against the Byzantines in Syria.
+He was also present with his father in Amr ibn al-As's conquest of Byzantine Egypt in 640.
 In 647, Abd Allah Ibn al-Zubayr distinguished himself in the Muslim conquest of Ifriqiya (North Africa) under the commander Abd Allah ibn Sa'd.
 During that campaign, Ibn al-Zubayr discovered a vulnerable point in the battle lines of the Byzantine defenders and slew their patrician, Gregory.
 He was lauded by Caliph Uthman and issued a victory speech, well known for its eloquence, upon his return to Medina.
 Later, he joined Sa'id ibn al-As in the latter's offensive in northern Iran in 650.

-Uthman appointed Ibn al-Zubayr to the commission charged with the recension of the Qur'an.
-During the rebel siege of Uthman's house in June 656, the caliph put Ibn al-Zubayr in charge of his defense and he was reportedly wounded in the fighting.
-In the aftermath of Uthman's assassination, Abd Allah fought alongside his father and his aunt Aisha against the partisans of Uthman's successor, the caliph Ali, at the Battle of the Camel in Basra in December.
-Zubayr ibn al-Awwam was killed, while Ibn al-Zubayr was wounded sparring with one of Ali's commanders, Malik ibn al-Harith.
+Uthman appointed Ibn al-Zubayr to the commission tasked with the recension of the Qur'an.
+During the rebel siege of Uthman's house in June 656, the caliph placed Ibn al-Zubayr in charge of the defense; the latter was reportedly wounded in the fighting.
+In the aftermath of Uthman's assassination, Abd Allah fought alongside his father and his aunt Aisha against the partisans of Uthman's successor, the fourth Rashidun caliph Ali ibn Abi Talib, at the Battle of the Camel in Basra in December.
+Zubayr ibn al-Awwam was killed, while Ibn al-Zubayr was wounded sparring with one of Ali's commanders, Malik al-Ashtar.
 Ali was victorious and Ibn al-Zubayr returned with Aisha to Medina, later taking part in the arbitration to end the First Fitna in Adhruh or Dumat al-Jandal.
 During the talks, he counseled Abd Allah ibn Umar to pay for the support of Amr ibn al-As.
-Ibn al-Zubayr inherited a significant fortune from his father.